China Railways 8K

 The 8K is a French-built electric locomotive used in China.
 It is developed and built by Alstom.
 The design of 8K is based on SNCF Class BB 15000 electric locomotives.
 It is a kind of locomotives with Bo′Bo′+Bo′Bo′ wheel arrangement used in China.

 8K Electric Locomotive is an eight shaft fixing reconnection heavy freight electric locomotive which based on two four-axle locomotives connected.

+Retirement took place between 2010 and 2015 due to the increasingly serious lack of spare parts.